idalina-sachango/CAPP30239_FA22/README.md

+layout: page
+title: "Welcome to Data Viz!"
+permalink: idalina-sachango.github.io

 # CAPP30239_FA22

 Repository for CAPP class on data visualization for policy analysis.
-This will serve as a landing page for viz work in teh fall quarter.
+This will serve as a landing page for viz work in the fall quarter.